x-vin/covidcures/docs/src/allopathic.md

    - po qd, i.e. *per os quaque die*, meaning, "taken orally, everyday")

 1. **Adjuvant nutraceuticals (5-30 days), commenced for ALL patients on the first appearance of symptoms:**
-   -  **5000 IU of vitamin D3 po qd X 5-30 days**, which has been proven in a small study to decrease Covid-19 mortality
+   -  **5000 IU of vitamin D3 po qd X 5-30 days**, which has been proven in a small study to decrease Covid-19 mortality.
-   -  **Vitamin C, 3000 mg po qd X 5-30 days**, as vitamin C has been used in a variety of viral illnesses
+   -  **Vitamin C, 3000 mg po qd X 5-30 days**, as vitamin C has been used in a variety of viral illnesses.
-   -  **Zinc, 50 mg elemental Zinc or 220 mg Zinc sulfate**, po bid X 5-30 days, potent inhibitor of viral replication
+   -  **Zinc, 50 mg elemental Zinc or 220 mg Zinc sulfate**, po bid X 5-30 days, potent inhibitor of viral replication.
    -  **Quercetin, 500 mg po bid X 5-30 days**: Quercetin is a polyphenol that could reduce the activity of a SARS-CoV-2 entry through the ACE2 receptor, inhibit viral proteases via conveyance of zinc, and attenuate inflammatory responses, thereby inhibiting viral replication and favouring immune response.
 2. If feasible, therapy with **monoclonal antibodies** for patients aged 50+ or younger patients with one or more comorbidities:
    -  **Bamlanivimab OR Casirivimab / Imdevimab IV infusion EUA dosing**: Single IV infusion of Bamlanivimab 700 mg administered as soon as possible after positive viral test of SARS-CoV-2 and within 10 days of symptoms onset; the infusion should occur over an hour with another hour of monitoring for systemic reactions, that occur in < 5 % cases.